pageauc/motion-track/UDPcontrolledLED/README.md

 NOTE:

-  -You will have to provide enogh energy to the Raspberry. \\
-  -The nodeMCU can be powered with 5V on the VIN pin.
+  -You will have to provide enogh energy to the Raspberry. \n -The nodeMCU can be powered with 5V on the VIN pin.
 So if you are smart, take 5V LEDstripes ;)